 Puerto Princesa and the City

-We arrived at the New airport terminal just across the old terminal.
+We arrived at the New airport terminal just across from the old terminal.
 Deplaning from our aircraft using stairs is something new to me and is already a sure sign of great adventures to come.

-The Airport lacks a formal transportation system to get you out from the terminal to the city, well the city is just a stones throw away anyway, so the minute you exit the terminal doors, you are all on your own.
+The Airport lacks a formal transportation system to get you out from the terminal to the city, well the city is just a stone’s throw away anyway, so the minute you exit the terminal doors, you are all on your own.
 There is a myriad of taxis and tricycles waiting to be hired outside the terminal so we took the first tricycle driver we saw.

 A 15 minute hop from the airport terminal to our Hotel, the airport side in, at first I had my doubts with the hotel, it was located a couple of meters from the main road and the side road was unpaved and dimly lit.

 A 15 minute walk from our hotel we arrived at the city center, The Palawan provincial capitol searching for a place to eat dinner.
 They had a provincial fair when we visited and food stalls occupied the park fronting the capitol.
-We decided to walk a little further and found the Balinsayaw Restaurant, famous with the locals , A great casual restaurant for our meager budget but huge appetite.
-After our meal we took a tricycle back to our hotel and called it a night.
+We decided to walk a little further and found the Balinsayaw Restaurant, famous among the locals , A great casual restaurant for our meager budget but huge appetite.
+After our meal, we took a tricycle back to our hotel and called it a night.

 The Underground River

 We started our day early and had our breakfast in the hotel enjoying the sound of birds chirping and the mellow scent of the trees that dotted our hotel.
-We had arranged our van to the underground river to pick us up early for the 3 hour journey to Sabang, the jump off point to the underground river.
+We had arranged our van to the underground river to pick us up early for the 3 hour journey to Sabang, the jump-off point to the underground river.

-The route to Sabang was dotted with amazing views and landscape and made me wish that we could stop just to take in the view.
+The route to Sabang was dotted with amazing views and landscapes and made me wish that we could stop just to take in the view.
 Towering limestone cliffs are spread across the landscape when you are near Sabang.
 As rice paddies disappear and turn into tropical jungles.
 We whizzed past elephant mountain, A site well worth stopping and one of the stops for Asia’s amazing race, Our tour guide remarked but made no effort to stop as our driver hurriedly made time due to our earlier delay.

-As we arrived to the town of Sabang it was already high noon and we proceeded to have our complimentary lunch on the beach side just a few steps from the Van terminal.
+As we arrived in the town of Sabang it was already high noon and we proceeded to have our complimentary lunch on the beach side just a few steps from the Van terminal.
 We hurriedly ate our lunch as storm clouds loom on the horizon.
 We still have a 30 min boat ride to reach the river itself.

 The tour took as 4.3km deep inside the cave.
 Numerous bats and even birds call the cave home.
 Large caverns filled with stalactites and stalagmites are spread across the length of the river.
-As our guide paddled our small boat water falling from the cave’s ceiling can audible in all sections of the cave.
-As we passed chambers upon chambers inside the cave we could see rock formations that are jutting out from the cave walls or hanging from the ceiling, each rock formation affectionately given a name by the locals such as the Vegetables, the holy family and fruits.
+As our guide paddled our small boat water falling from the cave’s ceiling can be audible in all sections of the cave.
+As we passed chambers upon chambers inside the cave we could see rock formations that are jutting out from the cave walls or hanging from the ceiling, each rock formation affectionately given a name by the locals such as the Vegetables, the holy family, and fruits.
 The tour roughly took 45 minutes to complete.

 you can view our video inside the cave just click the link: Undergroud river video.